Leuthard I of Paris

 In 801, Leuthard followed Emperor Louis the Pious in his expedition to Spain and participated in the capture of Barcelona, for which he received the county of Fézensac in the duchy of Aquitaine, where he became the first count.
 In 809, he was probably involved in the siege of Tortosa.

 According to historian René Poupardin, Leuthard ended his days in the county of Paris.

-His son Girart de Roussillon succeeded him as count of Paris.
+His brother Beggo succeeded him as count of Paris.